George of the Jungle: 2007 series

 Classic Media developed a new George of the Jungle Flash animation series 40 years later in 2007.
 It now utilizes a co-production.
 The new version of the series is co-produced with Studio B Productions and Teletoon Canada (with other studios also involved), and currently airs on Teletoon in Canada and on Cartoon Network in the United States (starting with a Christmas-themed episode December 21, 2007).
 The series was scheduled to air on Nicktoons in the United Kingdom and Disney Channel Asia in Southeast Asia.
 The series officially premiered on Cartoon Network on January 18.
 Both seasons are available digitally on iTunes.

 The series initially ran 26 episodes, with two George stories per episode for a total of 52 stories.
 In 2016, 26 additional episodes were made, also with two George stories per episode.

 Cultural references

-"Weird Al" Yankovic did a cover version of the George of the Jungle theme on his 1985 album Dare to Be Stupid, the only straight cover Yankovic ever released on an album, and which later appeared on the soundtrack of the 1997 live-action film.
+"Weird Al" Yankovic did a cover version of the George of the Jungle theme on Dare to Be Stupid (1985), the only straight cover Yankovic ever released on an album, and which later appeared on the soundtrack of the 1997 live-action film.
+The music video for "Like a Surgeon", also from Dare to Be Stupid, features a doctor watching a clip of the TV series.

 Another cover of the theme by The Presidents of the United States of America also appeared on the soundtrack and was the title theme for the film.

 The Rhino Records 1989 release Rerun Rock: Superstars Sing Television Themes included a cover version performed in the style of "Whole Lotta Love" by Led Zeppelin and sung by Scott Shaw.